markuskimius/termwriter-py/doc/README.md

 * `draw()` takes a variable number of arguments which is used to instantiate the box class.
 In the above example, `draw()` passes `'ll'` to `TabularBox` to instantiate a tabular box with 2 columns both of which are left-aligned.
-  It also decorates the created tabular box with a title.